marcel-chwialkowski/BATO-MOUCHE-Extension-2/README.md

     1. 2SFCA_general_analysis.ipynb - notebook with guide on how to compute 2SFCA scores for an area
     2. Clustering.ipynb - Clustering which we did on the pcparis.gpkg dataset
     3. Regression.ipynb - Regression which we did on the pcparis.gpkg dataset
+    4. SpatialRegression.ipynb - recreation of spatial regression done by the BATO MOUCHE team.

 The above files work for other geopackages as well.
 Moreover, the notebooks on data extraction for Paris, Paris with Petite Couronne and Petite Couronne are in this notebook.

 ## More Information